-WHEREAS Jamaica is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Non-Proliferation Treaty")[3] opened for signature at London, Moscow and Washington on 1 July 1968 and which entered into force on 5 March 1970;
+WHEREAS the Socialist People's Libyan Arab Jamahiriya (hereinafter referred to as "Libya") is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty")[2] opened for signature at London, Moscow and Washington on 1 July 1968 and which entered into force on 5 March 1970;

-WHEREAS paragraph 1 of Article III of the Non-Proliferation Treaty reads as follows:
+WHEREAS paragraph 1 of Article III of the Treaty reads as follows:

-"Each non-nuclear-weapon State Party to the Treaty undertakes to accept safeguards, as set forth in an agreement to be negotiated and concluded with the In ernational Atomic Energy Agency in accordance with the Statute of the International Atomic Energy Agency and the Agency's safeguards system, for the exclusive purpose of verification of the fulfilment of its obligations assumed under this Treaty with a view to preventing diversion of nuclear energy from peaceful uses to nuclear weapons or other nuclear explosive devices.
+"Each non-nuclear-weapon State Party to the Treaty undertakes to accept safeguards, as set forth in an agreement to be negotiated and concluded with the International Atomic Energy Agency in accordance with the Statute of the International Atomic Energy Agency and the Agency's safeguards system, for the exclusive purpose of verification of the fulfilment of its obligations assumed under this Treaty with a view to preventing diversion of nuclear energy from peaceful uses to nuclear weapons or other nuclear explosive devices.
 Procedures for the safeguards required by this Article shall be followed with respect to source or special fissionable material whether it is being produced, processed or used in any principal nuclear facility or is outside any such facility.
-The safeguards required by this Article shall be applied on all source or special fissionable material in all peaceful nuclear activities within the territory of such State, under its jurisdiction, or carried out under its control anywhere".
+The safeguards required by this Article shall be applied on all source or special fissionable material in all peaceful nuclear activities within the territory of such State, under its jurisdiction, or carried out under its control anywhere";